candango/automatoes/README.md

  - SDK?
  - Can you imagine more?
 Create a feature request for us.

-Also the manuale command can be called with a verbose parameter(-v) right now providing more output.
+Also, the manuale command can be called with a verbose parameter(-v) right now providing more output.

 ## See also